COVID spreading as fast as during previous surges, testing company says

 AUSTIN (KXAN) — We’re not seeing many lines around the block at testing sites around the country right now, but the co-founder of Curative says the positivity rate the company is seeing in patients is higher than it was during the first three COVID-19 surges and is approaching omicron levels from December.

-Pair that with the lowest testing numbers we’ve seen since July of last year, and Isaac Turner says its likely COVID-19 is spreading in our community right under our noses.
+Pair that with the lowest testing numbers we’ve seen since July of last year, and Isaac Turner says it’s likely COVID-19 is spreading in communities right under our noses.

 “We’ve been seeing high positivity since the middle of April, so we really believe there is a lot of people out there with COVID who just aren’t testing with a lab that is reporting to public health,” Isaac Turner with Curative said.
 He also notes that at-home testing likely plays a big role, and that case numbers are underrepresented.